How to Use ACRIS to Grow Your Real Estate Business

 These nosy people would not say this is an invasion of privacy, but those who have purchased a property and do not wish others to see how much they paid for their home would.

-After all, it’s like a co-op board interview where you have to divulge sensitive matters like how much you make in a year.
+After all, it's like a co-op board interview where you must divulge sensitive matters like how much you make in a year.

 But with ACRIS, everyone who gives a hoot about you owning property is available to everyone.

-Having a peek at information regarding a property like one’s deed and mortgage is a very useful tool.
+Picking at information regarding a property, like one's deed and mortgage, is a handy tool.

-In the past, documents and info on real estate property could have previously only been accessed by visiting the County Clerk's office.
+Previously, documents and info on real estate property could have only been accessed by visiting the County Clerk's office.

 Making public records more public doesn't seem that bad.

-In fact, closing prices, a building’s sale history, and forums have made the real estate industry more transparent and, in a way, has eliminated the need for brokers to find you an apartment.
+Closing prices, a building's sale history, and forums have made the real estate industry more transparent and, in a way, have eliminated the need for brokers to find you an apartment.

 But that's another story.